Riddle Me This:

 Speaking his name didn’t enable him to hear you.
 It didn’t summon him.
 Speaking his name didn’t put you under his power.
 What’s the beef?
 There seems to be no point to it.
 We were just expected to go “Oooooo”, accept it, and move on without asking questions, like sheep.
 That’s annoying.

 Even when she finally gave this nonsense some belated validation, the execution was lame.
 Speak “the name” and someone in a Ministry office somewhere will register it and send a squad of Enforcers after you.
-So, back in VWI was everyone expecting the Ministry to come down on them for naming the enemy?
+So, back during VWI was everyone expecting the Ministry to come down on them for naming the enemy?
 (Well it was Barty Crouch Sr setting the policy, so maybe.)
 But if so we ought to have been told about it.
-And if so, how often did Crouch have to send Enforcers up to Hogwarts to have a talk with Dumbledore?
+And if so, how often did Crouch have to send Enforcers up to Hogwarts to have a talk with Albus?

 Riddle’s followers called him “the Dark Lord”.
 Why didn’t the Ministry monitor that phrase and get some idea who his followers were?
 Save them a lot of effort if they had known who to watch.

 I really do think it the whole issue of the taboo was just a transparent, last-minute, cobbled-together addition just to enable Harry to capture himself, because Rowling couldn’t think of any other way of getting the trio into Malfoy Manor.
 It’s clear she was convinced that she really needed to get them into Malfoy Manor.
-But it was yet another in that lengthening list of disposable plot devices.
+But it became yet another in that lengthening list of disposable plot devices.
 Use once, and discard.
 And this one was worse than most because it was pure balognium.

 Even though most of the elements of the Potterverse seem to have been assembled in a haphazard “1 from column A; 2 from column B” manner, when an author of a “proper” fantasy story makes use of a traditional fantasy “trope” of this sort, they should always have the decency to explain how it works in their particular universe.
 And in some 3300 pages, Rowling evidently just could not be arsed to do that.
 And in fact in the first 3300 pages the bloody trope didn’t even work.